aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

 Check all data to find columns' data type.

+**Remarks**

 The default value is false, we only check the first row for performance.
 If this property is true and the columns contains mixed value type, the columns' type will be text.

 **Returns:**
 boolean